 In 1932, Jean Bernard gave the first description of the use of high dosage radiotherapy in the treatment of Hodgkin's disease.
 Jean Bernard's research ranges from the demonstration of neoplastic nature of leukemia (1933-1937) to the formulation of methods of treatment.
 Jean Bernard gave his name to Bernard's syndrome and Bernard-Soulier syndrome.
 In all, Jean Bernard published 14 textbooks and monographs on hematology.
 He was elected at the Académie Française on March 18, 1976.
 In 1981, he was elected a member of Serbian Academy of Sciences and Arts in the Department of Medical Sciences.
 In 1983, he was awarded the Artois-Baillet Latour Health Prize.

-Professor Christine Chomienne presented the 2021 Jean Bernard Lifetime Achievement Award lecture during EHA2021 Virtual.
+Professor Gert Ossenkoppele presented the 2022 Jean Bernard Lifetime Achievement Award lecture during EHA2022 Hybrid Congress.